gchure/phd/docs/src/chapter_03/section_03_introduction.md

 @weinert2014; @rydenfelt2014b; @razo-mejia2014; @razo-mejia2018; @bintu2005;
 @bintu2005a; @kuhlman2007].
-These models quantitatively describe numerous properties of input-output functions, such as the leakiness, saturation, dynamic range, steepness of response, and the $EC_{50}$ – the concentration of inducer at which the response is half maximal.
-The mathematical forms of these phenotypic properties are couched in terms of a minimal set of experimentally accessible variables, such as the inducer concentration, transcription factor copy number, and the DNA sequence of the binding site [@razo-mejia2018].
+These models quantitatively describe numerous properties of input-output functions, such as the leakiness, saturation, dynamic range, steepness of response, and the $[EC_{50}]$ – the concentration of inducer at which the response is half maximal.
+The mathematical forms of these phenotypic properties are couched in terms of a minimal set of experimentally accessible variables, such as the inducer concentration, transcription factor copy number, and the DNA sequence of the binding site (see Chapter 2 and @razo-mejia2018).
 While the amino acid sequence of the transcription factor is another controllable variable, it is seldom implemented in quantitative terms considering mutations with subtle changes in chemistry frequently yield unpredictable physiological consequences.
 In this work, we examine how a